 Health services and Norfolk County Council work together to support your child.
-When it is known that a child has / is likely to have a special educational need or disability, a health professional can complete a form with you so that Norfolk County Council know that your child may need extra support once they start school.
+When it is known that a child has, or is likely to have a special educational need or disability, a health professional can complete a form with you so that Norfolk County Council know that your child may need extra support once they start school.
 This is an important first step in making sure your child gets the right support for them.

-Choosing the right nursery / school
+Choosing the right early years setting or school

 This is a big decision.
 When your child has an additional need or disability it is important to feel confident the setting will meet their needs.
 All nurseries and schools have a responsibility to do their best to meet the needs of children with SEND (Special Educational Needs and Disability).

 - The staff are able to care for your child.